-Mellinnium Medical Centre MMC is a provider of fertility services, IVF treatment and other healthcare / medical care services to patients.
+Millennium Medical Centre MMC is a provider of fertility services and IVF treatment.
 We recognise that when you visit our website and provide us with personal information, you trust that we will act responsibly and keep your information secure and confidential.
-This privacy notice outlines how Mellinnium Medical Centre MMC will collect, store and use your personal data through your use of our website.
+This privacy notice outlines how Millennium Medical Centre MMC will collect, store and use your personal data through your use of our website.

 It is important that you read this notice, together with any other privacy notice or policy we may provide on specific occasions when we are collecting or processing personal information.

 We are committed to safeguarding your personal information.
 Whenever you provide personal information to us, we are legally obliged to use it in accordance with all laws concerning the protection of personal information (we refer to these laws collectively in this privacy notice as the “data protection laws”).

 Personal data, or personal information, means any information about an individual from which that individual can be identified.
 It does not include data where the identity has been removed (anonymous data).